dmayerdesign/funk/CONTRIBUTING.md

 principles.

-The obvious answer is for everyone working on a project to **follow a set of simple rules** that specify how to apply the SOLID principles at the code level.
+The obvious answer is for everyone working on a project to **follow a set of simple rules** that specify how to apply the SOLID principles when writing code.
 What exactly those rules are is much less important than **making sure that they're followed consistently.** What _is_ important about the rules themselves is that they be **simple enough** to be easily and consistently followed by anyone touching the